suhock/php-dependency-injection/README.md

 ## Basic Container Setup

 The basic ``Container`` class contains methods for building the container and retrieving instances.
-Singleton instances persist for the lifetime of the container.
-Transient instances are unique to each invocation of ``Container::get()``.
-Custom ``LifetimeStrategy`` implementations can also be created.

 ```php
 use FiveTwo\DependencyInjection\Container;